 The thing about watching soccer games in England is that every game, and every city, brings surprises.

 Take my trip to Stoke to see them play Leicester City.
-Most English people I told about this looked at me with real confusion, as if choosing to go to Stoke made as much sense as checking oneself into prison.
+Most English people I mentioned this to looked at me with real confusion, as if choosing to go to Stoke made as much sense as checking oneself into prison.
 I half expected a gloomy day in an awful city with a terrible stadium and boring game.

 But nobody told me about the Indian wedding, or the Wedgwood Museum, or the Finland fan club, or the rowdy Leicester fans, or the hot lady cop, or the simply amazing experience it is to watch Peter Crouch walk onto the pitch.